sukadateam/Database/README.md

 A custom database handler.
 Still in development.

-To setup application in windows: Setup application/setup.bat To setup application in linux: Setup application/setup.sh
+To setup application in windows: Setup application/setup.bat
+<br>To setup application in linux: Setup application/setup.sh